 Please don’t be that guy who extrapolates or basically twists the previous Tax Court case into something else.
 BLS data is only one aspect of determining a reasonable salary.
 As mentioned, there is more on the salary stuff in a later chapter and pinning your entire argument on BLS data might leave money on the table.

-Until then, consider the following summary which outlines the savings at various net business operating income levels and salaries (including one with self-employed health insurance)-
+Until then, consider the following summary which outlines the savings using various net ordinary business income after expenses and deductions, and reasonable shareholder salaries paid (including one with self-employed health insurance)-

 No Health Ins.